Notes on Genus: Cavemovirus

 Type member: Cassava vein mosaic virus

-, which are distinctive amongst plant viruses in having double-stranded DNA.
+General DescriptionThis is one of 7 genera in the family Caulimoviridae, which are distinctive amongst plant viruses in having double-stranded DNA.
 Members of this genus are those with isometric, rather than bacilliform particles and with 5 open reading frames in the genome.
-The type member of the genus was previously classified in the genus Caulimovirus
+The type member of the genus was previously classified in the genus Caulimovirus, but this now only includes those viruses with 6 or 7 open reading frames.
+The name is derived from the type member, Cassava vein mosaic virus.
+Similar viruses but with the coat protein and movement protein encoded from separate ORFs are classified in the genus Solendovirus.

 Virions composed of 16 % nucleic acid.